hockeyduck3/Portfolio-retired/README.md

 * This site is currently live on heroku at this link: https://ljspencer.dev

-* This portfolio website was an assignment I had to make for class, but it is also my main website.

-As I continue to learn I will definitly continue to build this page to be better than it is now.
+Welcome to the repo for my Portfolio website!
+I'm continuing to learn and grow my website as I grow as a developer.
+If you have any questions feel free to reach out to me!